nilsign/spring-boot-demo-be/README.md

 for certain Spring Boot related problems.

 One main focus is on Spring Security's OAuth2 authentication and authorization, including login and logout.
-The implemented solution does only rely on the the OAuth2 (including OpenID Connect) protocol, in order to be able to easily exchange the OAuth2 provider, which is here Keycloak running locally in a Docker container.
+The implemented solution does only rely on the OAuth2 (including OpenID Connect) protocol, in order to keep the ability to easily exchange the OAuth2 provider, which is here Keycloak running locally in a Docker container.
+Especially the authorization role model is not really a typical real project model.
+The aim was here to restrict the REST Api to user roles provided by Keycloak and to roles provided by a JPA datasource (Postgres).

 As database a Postgres instance has been chosen, running in a local Docker container.
-Note, that the relational model might be a bit constructed in order to reflect all table relationships and the resulting Hibernate entity representations.
+Note, that the relational model might be a bit 'constructed' in order to reflect all relevant table relationships and the resulting Hibernate uni- and bi-directional entity representations.

 A Swagger API documentation can be found here once the project is running (locally) on the DEV environment.